 January 26, 2011 - British Metropolitan Police launch a new investigation into voicemail hacking allegations at NoW.

-February 25, 2011 - The High Court orders Glenn Mulcaire to reveal who asked him to hack phones.
+February 25, 2011 - The High Court orders Mulcaire to reveal who asked him to hack phones.

 July 4, 2011 - It is revealed that NoW journalists possibly hacked into missing teenager Milly Dowler's voicemail in 2002 and deleted messages to free space, causing her parents to believe she was still alive.

-owner of NoW, promises full cooperation with the investigation and calls the accusations against News of the World "deplorable and unacceptable."
+owner of NoW, promises full cooperation with the investigation and calls the accusations against NoW "deplorable and unacceptable."

-July 8, 2011 - Andy Coulson is arrested on claims relating to phone hacking and corruption.
-Clive Goodman, the paper's former royal correspondent who served a four-month jail term in 2007, is also arrested on corruption allegations.
+July 8, 2011 - Coulson is arrested on claims relating to phone hacking and corruption.
+Goodman, the paper's former royal correspondent who served a four-month jail term in 2007, is also arrested on corruption allegations.

-July 10, 2011 - The tabloid shuts down issuing a full-page apology for the hacking scandal on page three.
+July 10, 2011 - The tabloid shuts down, issuing a full-page apology for the hacking scandal on page three.
 The cover says, "Thank You & Goodbye."